pekspro/RadioStorm/README.md

 ## About the source

-RadioStorm for Android is a MAUI application.
-It is separated into several
+RadioStorm for Android is a MAUI application (.NET 7).
+It is separated into several libraries:
-libraries:

 ### Pekspro.SwedRadio